What Anorexia Taught Me about Guest Blogging

-Then we tend to arrogate ourselves as gods.
+Then we tend to feel like gods.

 This has been observed in former anorexics who feel they have beaten the rap but fail to re-evaluate themselves from time to time.

 Re-evaluation does not mean that you are scared.
 It only means you are working to prevent re-occurrence.
-In order to re-evaluate oneself, it is good you task a support group to analyze your habits from time to time.
+In order to re-evaluate oneself, it is good you ask a support group to analyze your habits from time to time.
 It can be every two months or as you deem fit.

 Guest poster and bloggers are also guilty of “No Feed Back”.
 They fail to respond to comments as at when due.
 They fail to understand that replying to comment makes you stand out as an authority figure while also making you popular.

 If you feel there are other mistakes guests posters make, please share them in the comment box below.
-Also subscribe to our R.S.S feed to get future articles delivered to your feed burner
+Also, subscribe to our R.S.S feed to get future articles delivered to your feed burner